WSO2 API Manager supports the management of both REST and SOAP APIs.

 - Select HTTP/SOAP Endpoint, provide the production endpoint (in this example,

 In the Manage tab, select the Gold tier, scroll down and click Save & Publish.

 If you wish to add scopes to the resources that were created, click Add Scopes and specify the scopes you want to add.
 If you specify a scope, you need to use the same scope when generating access tokens for the subscribed application and when invoking the API.
 For more information on working with the scopes, see OAuthscopes.

 Note that when creating this API, the default option, Apply per Resource, was selected under Advanced Throttling Policies.
 For more information on setting advanced throttling policies, see Enforce Throttling and Resource Access Policies.

 For more information on API authentication (e.g., non authentic API invocation), see HTTP methods.

-- Click the APPLICATIONS menu and click the Production Keys tab.
-If you have an access token already generated, scroll down and click Re-generate.
+- Click the Production Keys tab and click Generate Keys to create an application access token.
+If you have already generated keys before, click Regenerate.
 By default, access tokens expire an hour after creation, unless you change the expiration time.

-Expand the POST method, enter the following, and invoke the API.
+Expand the POST method and click Try it out.
+Enter the following, and click Execute to invoke the API.

 Note the API response that appears on the console.

-In this tutorial, you have created an API with a SOAP backend and invoked it using both the integrated Swagger API Console in the API Manager, as well as an external tool.
+In this tutorial, you created an API with a SOAP backend and invoked it using the integrated Swagger API Console.